bioinf/Sibelia/README.md

 System requirements
 ===================
-This version of "C-Sibelia" supports only "Linux"-based operating systems, but "Sibelia" runs fine on "Windows".
+This version of "C-Sibelia" supports only "Unix"-like operating systems, but "Sibelia" runs fine on "Windows".
 To use "C-Sibelia", "Windows" users may use a virtual machine or try our web server: